SteveSmith16384/OverblownGame/README.md

 * Triangle - Ultimate

+## Map Editor
+The map editor is still in development.
+To use it, edit the file Settings.java and set "USE_MAP_EDITOR" to "true".
+The map editor will always edit the file "core/assets/maps/map_editor.json", so rename whatever map file you want to edit to that name.

 ### Map Editor Controls
-The map editor is still in development.

 * 1 - Save map
 * 2 - "Settle" position of selected entity